Nikšić: Kingdom of Yugoslavia (1918–1941)

 The ousting of King Nikola and the context of the transition to the Kingdom of Serbs, Croats, and Slovenes resulted in considerable tension and even violence in Nikšić.
-On December 23, 1918, Nikšić was the site of a skirmish between Montenegrin Greens and Serbian troops under the command of Dragan Milutinović.
+On 23 December 1918 Nikšić was the site of a skirmish between Montenegrin Greens and Serbian troops under the command of Dragan Milutinović.
 The Greens had launched an attack on Nikšić during the Christmas Uprising, although Serbian forces prevailed.
-Even after the Christmas Uprising ended, some Montenegrin Greens continued a resistance against the Yugoslav government for many years.
-On December 28, 1923, 11 Montenegrin "Komiti" who continued guerilla activities after the Christmas Uprising were executed in Nikšić by the Serbian Gendarmery.
+Even after the Christmas Uprising ended, some Montenegrin Greens continued resisting the Yugoslav government for many years.
+On 28 December 1923, 11 Montenegrin "Komiti" who continued guerilla activities after the Christmas Uprising were executed in Nikšić by the Serbian Gendarmery.

 Nikšić saw the establishment of rail transport during the Kingdom of Yugoslavia.
-On July 12, 1938, after thirteen years of on-and-off construction, the first train arrived from Bileća at the newly constructed railway station in Nikšić.
+On 12 July 1938, after thirteen years of intermittent construction, the first train arrived from Bileća at the newly-constructed railway station in Nikšić.
 A gate was decorated in front of the new station, on which a portrait of King Petar II was installed with "Long Live Yugoslavia!" written under the portrait.
 Approximately 5,000 people waited for the first train to arrive, even when its arrival was delayed by two hours on a hot day.
 During the delay, much of the public was reportedly impatient, with two war veterans leading a kolo dance on the railroad tracks before the train arrived.

 World War II

 During World War II, Nikšić was first occupied by the Italian governorate in Montenegro.
 The occupation resulted in several insurrections, with one of the earliest started by the Yugoslav Partisans.
 The first Partisan advances were violently repressed, as Nikšić became the site of a large number of public executions, including those of notable communists Ljubo Čupić and 16-year old Joka Baletić.

-Over the course of April 7–8, 1944, Nikšić was bombed by the Royal Air Force, using Vickers Wellington long-range bombers.
+Over the course of 7–8 April 1944, Nikšić was bombed by the Royal Air Force, using Vickers Wellington long-range bombers.
 One of the Yugoslav Partisans' commanders in Montenegro, Peko Dapčević, requested to Josip Broz Tito that allied forces bomb Nikšić in order to force out the Nazi occupation.
 The recorded number of casualties from the bombing raid vary depending on different sources, ranging from approximately 200 to 500 killed.